Mark Roughley

 Face Lab

-Face Lab is part of the Institute of Art and Technology (IAT) at Liverpool School of Art and Design.
-Face Lab focuses on digital creative research.
-Face Lab explores faces and art-science applications, including craniofacial analysis, 3D/4D facial depiction and animation, and forensic art, using state of the art technology.
-As a member of the Face Lab research group, Mark’s 3D modelling, texturing and animation skills, alongside knowledge of CT data reconstruction practice, 3D scanning and 3D printing are used to aid in craniofacial reconstruction and for presentation of facial depictions to public audiences.
+Face Lab is part of the Forensic Research Institute (FORRI) at LJMU.
+Face Lab focuses on digital creative research that explores faces and art-science applications, including craniofacial analysis, 3D/4D facial depiction and animation, and forensic art, using state of the art technology.
+As a member of the Face Lab research group since its inception in 2014, Mark’s 3D modelling, texturing and animation skills, alongside knowledge of CT data reconstruction practice, 3D scanning and 3D printing are used to aid in craniofacial reconstruction and for presentation of facial depictions to public audiences.

 Career History: